By Gena Barnhill @BarnhillGena

 Psychologists refer to anger as a secondary emotion that masks underlying emotions.
 Anger may be covering other emotions and feelings that we do not want to deal with, such as fear, anxiety, shame, guilt, and depression—to name a few.
 The recurrent behavioral expression of these emotions may indicate negative ancestral influences operating in the family lineage.

-We need to give our emotions and feelings to the Lord in prayer and ask Him to reveal the root of our anger so that we can renounce and reject the associated negative influences and any resulting lies we have believed.How Does Anger Affect Us Spiritually?
-The A-B-C Series on Ancestral Influences #prayer #anger Click To Tweet
+Above all, we need to give our emotions and feelings to the Lord in prayer and ask Him to reveal the root of our anger so that we can renounce and reject the associated negative influences and any resulting lies we have believed.Steps to Freedom from Anger #anger #prayer Click To Tweet

 James 1:19-20 says, Know this, my beloved brothers: let every person be quick to hear, slow to speak, slow to anger; for the anger of man does not produce the righteousness of God.